 In table 2 concentrations of metals in urine samples during first and third trimester of pregnancy are shown.
 All metals excepting Tl were detected in more than 60% of urine samples during both trimesters.
 All metals exhibited statistically significant differences between both periods (p<0.001) except Tl, Pb and As.
 Nevertheless, all of them showed statistically significant correlations between measurements in both stages (p<0.001 for the rest).
+I would add that correlations go from 0.2 to 0.6.
 Metals with the lowest median concentrations during both periods were Tl (0.14 ug/g creatinine 1st trimester; 0.13 ug/g creatinine 3rd trimester) and Sb (0.36 ug/g creatinine 1st trimester; 0.28 ug/g creatinine 3rd trimester).
 The metal with the highest median concentration was As (32 ug/g creatinine 1st trimester; 36 ug/g creatinine 3rd trimester).

 We found a negative effect for the highest levels of cobalt at the 1st trimester on the executive function score (Coefficient (Coef) = -4.92; 95% Confidence Interval (CI) = -8.36 to -1.49) but not for the levels of cobalt at the 3rd trimester (Coef = -3.08; 95%CI = -6.69 to 0.54) (figure 1).
 There is a negative trend for the effects of cobalt on global cognitive score, but these effects were not statistically significant.
 It has also been observed a negative association between the highest levels of lead on general cognitive scale at the 3rd trimester (Coef = -3.87; 95%CI = -7.64 to -0.10).
 This negative association was not found for the levels of lead at the 1st trimester.
-Surprisingly, we found positive coefficients for Sb on general cognitive scale and executive function score during the two periods, although these coefficients were not statistically significant.
-It has also been important to remark the positive coefficients observed for the highest levels of As on both general cognitive and executive function scores, but not statistically significant.
+We found positive coefficients for Sb on general cognitive scale and executive function score during the two periods, although these coefficients were not statistically significant.
+We observe positive coefficients for the highest levels of As on both general cognitive and executive function scores, but not statistically significant.

 The results for the CPSCS were inconclusive at all.
 None of the metals were associated with this scale (data not shown).
 The associations between metals and ADHD-DSM-IV scales were presented in figure 2.
 We only found a greater risk to increase the HI scale in those children exposed to the highest levels of As, although the association was marginally significant (Incidence Rate Ratio = 1.45; 95%CI = 1.00 to 2.11).
 No more associations were found for the rest of metals and ADHD-DSM-IV scales.
-The inclusion of some variables in the final multivariable models such as fish intake during pregnancy, smoking during pregnancy and traffic air pollution (NO2 and benzene) did not modify the results (data not shown).
+The inclusion of some variables in the final multivariable models such as fish intake during pregnancy, smoking during pregnancy and traffic air pollution (NO2 and benzene) did not materially change the results (data not shown).

 4. DISCUSSION

 To our knowledge, this is the first study to estimate the effects of a complete set of metals measured in two different time-periods of pregnancy on child neuropsychological development during preschool period.
-The results of the present study suggest that prenatal exposure to higher levels of lead and cobalt may negatively affect the cognitive development of the child during preschool period.
+The results of the present study suggest that prenatal exposure to high levels of lead and cobalt may negatively affect the cognitive development of the child during preschool period.
 The negative effects of cobalt seem to be more important during the 1st trimester of pregnancy, whereas the negative effects of lead were greater in the 3rd trimester of pregnancy.
 No more associations were found between the rest of metals analyzed (cupper, arsenic, cadmium, antimony and thallium) and the child neuropsychological development at the age of 4 years.